zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/electric_vector.png" caption="*Electric vector \[[7](#references) (p.
 6)\].*">}}

 The frequency is the same for both components, but this is where similarities end.
-Certain materials (with a [crystal lattice](https://www.feynmanlectures.caltech.edu/II_30.html) \[[5](#references) (vol. II, ch.
+The vector components may oscillate out of phase, which is mathematically modeled by independent phase shifts.
+Additionally, certain materials (with a [crystal lattice](https://www.feynmanlectures.caltech.edu/II_30.html) \[[5](#references) (vol. II, ch.
 30)\]) are *anisotropic* and have a complex IOR that depends on the orientation of the crystal with respect to the incident light.
-Additionally, the vector components may oscillate out of phase, which is mathematically modeled by independent phase shifts.
+If the refractive index \\(\eta\\) of the material has axial dependence, the crystal is said to be doubly refractive or [birefringent](https://en.wikipedia.org/wiki/Birefringence).
+If the absorption index \\(\kappa\\) differs instead, the crystal is called [dichroic](https://en.wikipedia.org/wiki/Dichroism) (from the Greek *dikhroos*, two-colored).

 What about the magnetic vector?
 From Maxwell's equations, we know that the magnetic flux density \\(\bm{B}\\) is [orthogonal](/post/particle-volume/) to both \\(\bm{E}\\) and the direction of propagation of the wave.
 This can be accomplished by rotating (adding a -90 degree phase shift to) both components of the wave.
 In other words,